Governed Capability Evolution: Lifecycle-Time Compatibility Checking and Rollback for AI-Component-Based Systems, with Embodied Agents as Case Study: Introduction

 \section{Introduction}

-Embodied agents are increasingly expected to operate not as one-shot task executors, but as long-lived systems that persist across tasks, environments, and deployment phases.
+Embodied agents\footnote{This paper is part of a seven-paper research program on runtime architecture, governance, and benchmarking for embodied agent systems.
+Project page: \url{https://s20sc.github.io/aeros-project}} are increasingly expected to operate not as one-shot task executors, but as long-lived systems that persist across tasks, environments, and deployment phases.
 In such systems, intelligence cannot remain static.
 New skills must be added, existing capabilities must be improved, and underperforming behaviors must be replaced over time.
 As a result, capability upgrade is not an exceptional event but a normal condition of embodied-system operation.
 Recent work has begun to formalize this trend from three complementary directions: single-agent embodied architectures with modular capability packaging, capability-centric evolution without rewriting the agent itself, and runtime governance for policy-constrained execution.

-A first line of work~\cite{aeros} argues that a robot should be organized around a single persistent intelligent subject rather than a collection of loosely coordinated internal agents.
+A first line of work~\citep{aeros} argues that a robot should be organized around a single persistent intelligent subject rather than a collection of loosely coordinated internal agents.
 Under this view, capabilities are provided as installable Embodied Capability Modules (\ecm{}s), while execution constraints are enforced by a policy-separated runtime.
 This formulation establishes a clean systems boundary between the persistent agent, modular capabilities, and runtime control, enabling extensibility without fragmenting identity or decision authority.

-A second line of work~\cite{identity} extends this architecture toward long-term improvement.
+A second line of work~\citep{identity} extends this architecture toward long-term improvement.
 Instead of modifying the agent itself through repeated prompt changes, policy rewriting, or structural redesign, capability-centric evolution holds the agent's identity fixed and channels adaptation through evolving capability modules.
 In this formulation, \ecm{}s are versioned units that can be learned, refined, composed, deployed, and rolled back over time, allowing performance gains without sacrificing identity continuity.
 The framework already suggests important lifecycle mechanisms such as version registries, gated deployment, and rollback, indicating that capability evolution is not merely a learning problem but also a deployment problem.